 This course is a senior level course designed to be an introduction to the basic principles of organic chemistry.
 Topics to be covered include nomenclature, elementary reactions of functional groups, stereochemistry, and isomerism.

 This is a senior-level course designed as an intensive survey of biological molecules-proteins, nucleic acids, lipids and carbohydrates and their interactions from a cellular level to an atomic description.
 The major emphasis will be on proteins, but a portion of the course will also be dedicated to nucleic acid, lipid and carbohydrate structure, and metabolism.

 This course is designed to introduce the student to the methods used in the quantitative analysis of chemical compounds.
 This includes classical gravimetric and volumetric methods as well as modern methods such as spectrometry and chromatography.
 The course also includes a brief overview of statistical methods used in data analysis.
 The class is primarily lab-based, but does include some out-of-class work.
-The class is a senior level course and is offered in the spring semester.

 This course is designed to give the student an opportunity for individualized learning in chemistry.
 The student will select faculty advisors and with their help, choose a particular problem of interest in chemistry and pursue the problem.